This year, Louisiana’s runoff election is December 5.

 While you won’t hear people describe runoff elections this way, data and history shows that they are a wholly effective means of voter suppression.
 In short: Runoff elections were created by white people as a way to keep them in positions of power.

 A runoff means yet another trip to the polls, and if you don’t have the means or flexibility in your life or within your job's schedule to take those multiple trips, you simply don’t.
 Far too often, and especially in Louisiana, those most affected are Black and brown folks.

 And that’s precisely the point.

 Justice issues on the ballot actually affect communities of color the most.
-In New Orleans, 89% of people in jail have not been tried or convicted of a crime, and constitutionally at least, are still considered innocent.
+In New Orleans, 89% of people in jail have not been tried or convicted of a crime, and (constitutionally at least) are still considered innocent.
 “Black men are arrested at twice the rate of white men, and Black men comprise 88% of the jail population but only make up 19% of the total New Orleans population.
-One of the biggest drivers of disparities in our jail population concerns the ability to pay bail: many people are detained because they are poor, not because they pose a risk to our community.
-More than 500 people detained (about 30% of the total population) are receiving psychiatric medication and 230 have reported a substance use disorder.
+One of the biggest drivers of disparities in our jail population concerns someone's ability to pay bail: many people are detained because they are poor, not because they pose a risk to our community.
+[Additionally,] more than 500 people detained (about 30% of the total population) are receiving psychiatric medication and 230 have reported a substance use disorder.
 Our jail is not equipped to be a mental health care provider, but these numbers indicate it is doing just that.” - Safety and Justice Challenge, 2019 report

 On December 5, we have a chance to chip away at these numbers by casting our ballots for races that will directly affect our lives.
 These outcomes could be revolutionary.
 In Orleans Parish, we can elect leaders willing to change the course of the criminal legal system and put us on a path away from mass incarceration.
 We can only make that happen if our community gets out and votes.